2amigos/yii2-chartjs-widget/README.md

 Installation
 ------------
 The preferred way to install this extension is through [composer](http://getcomposer.org/download/).
+This requires the composer-asset-plugin, which is also a dependency for yii2 – so if you have yii2 installed, you are most likely already set.

 Either run